 Neck Gaiters or Neck Warmers are a great clothing accessory for skiing.
 They keep your neck warm on cold days.
-They also work as face masks to keep your face warm on very cold days.
-On the other hand, they also provide sun protection.
+They also work as a face mask to keep your face warm on very cold days.
+On the other hand, they also provide sun protection from UV rays.
 They can be useful on hot sunny days at altitude to keep you from getting sunburned on your neck and face.
-Neck gaiters are an extremely versatile piece of clothing.
+Neck gaiters are extremely versatile pieces of clothing.
 If it sounds like something that would help you enjoy your ski days more that’s great.
 Let’s look at the best neck gaiters for skiing.

 Below are our top picks for neck gaiters.
 See below for more detailed reviews, more information on neck gaiters, and our FAQ.

 The 7 Best Neck Gaiters For Skiing Of 2023

 - EXTRA WARMTH – Get next-level warmth in this fleece neck gaiter with thermal-reflective technology.

 - SHERPA SOFT – The Sherpa pile shell is supremely soft and enhances overall warmth..